Commercial Driver's License

 • S School Bus

-• Effective July 1, 2023, school bus endorsement holders will no longer be required to submit to an annual medical exam due to a revision in KRS 281A.175.
-The medical certificate can be valid for a period of up to 24 months.
+• Effective July 1, 2023, school bus endorsement holders will no longer be required to submit to an annual medical exam under KRS 281A.175.
+The medical certificate can be valid for up to 24 months.

 Restrictions: